ubilabs/node-parallel-transform-stream/README.md

 ### Gotchas and caveats

-* You must pass the parallisation level to the `super()` call, or the stream will not run in parallel.
 * Calling `this.push()` will result in unexpected behaviour.
 Push results by calling `done(null, result)`.
-* This means that, by design, you cannot push multiple results from a single transform
 * Calling `done()` more than once will result in unexpected behaviour
+* By design, you cannot push multiple results from a single transform